kehantan/labbook/docs/cell_culture/maintain.rst

     T75 = 9 ml

 #.
 Plate cells onto a new flask at the desired cell density.
+#.
+Swirl flask to evenly distribute the seeded cells.

 Numbers of cells to seed in flask
 ---------------------------------